-- We have a Code of Conduct, which calls for all third parties with whom we work to comply with the law, to adhere to ethical business practices, and to observe our standard requirements concerning labor, health, safety, environmental protection and management systems.
-We have a Third Party Code that establishes a standard for suppliers' support with respect to Conflict Minerals tracking.
-Specifically, the Third Party Code requires that Suppliers help: identify the source of Conflict Minerals in the products, components or materials supplied to Novartis by suppliers (including the smelter or refiner where such Conflict Minerals were processed and the country of origin of the Conflict Minerals where possible through reasonable means); cooperate with Novartis in our due diligence process and in responding to our requests for information relating to minerals used in our products; provide, upon request, reasonable evidence of suppliers' performance of similar due diligence with respect to any of their suppliers or sub-contractors involved in the production of the materials or products supplied to Novartis or any components of those materials or products; work with Novartis to assess opportunities for alternative sources where Conflict Minerals are identified. - Our Conflict Minerals Core Team ("Core Team") is responsible for the implementation and ongoing management of Conflict Minerals reporting activities, and the documentation and reporting of the results of the Conflict Minerals due diligence activities described in this and the next four steps. - We have established an annual process to evaluate the products manufactured by our divisions, in order to identify and assess the presence and sources of Conflict Minerals in the supply chain, as set forth in further detail in Step 2 below. - The Core Team uses standardized documentation to capture key decisions, processes and procedures used in gathering information related to the use of Conflict Minerals in our products, and to the sources of any such Conflict Minerals.
+- We have a Third Party Code of Conduct, which requires third parties with whom we collaborate to comply with the law, to adhere to ethical business practices, and to observe our standards and requirements concerning human rights, labor rights, health, safety and environmental sustainability, anti-bribery, animal welfare, responsible minerals, quality, trade sanctions and management systems.
+Specifically with respect to Conflict Minerals, our Third Party Code requires third parties to help identify the source of Conflict Minerals in the products, components or materials supplied to Novartis (including the smelter or refiner where such Conflict Minerals were processed and the country of origin of the Conflict Minerals where possible through reasonable means); cooperate with Novartis in our due diligence process and in responding to our requests for information relating to minerals used in our products; provide, upon request, reasonable evidence of third parties' performance of similar due diligence with respect to any of their suppliers or sub-contractors involved in the production of the materials or products supplied to Novartis or any components of those materials or products; and work with Novartis to assess opportunities for alternative sources where Conflict Minerals are identified. - Our Conflict Minerals Core Team ("Core Team") is responsible for the implementation and ongoing management of Conflict Minerals reporting activities, and the documentation and reporting of the results of the Conflict Minerals due diligence activities described in this and the next four steps. - We have established an annual process to evaluate the products manufactured by our divisions, in order to identify and assess the presence and sources of Conflict Minerals in the supply chain, as set forth in further detail in Step 2 below. - The Core Team uses standardized documentation to capture key decisions, processes and procedures used in gathering information related to the use of Conflict Minerals in our products, and to the sources of any such Conflict Minerals.
 We are required to retain such documentation in accordance with our corporate document retention policy. - Novartis provides feedback mechanisms available to all interested parties to provide information or voice their concerns regarding our compliance with laws and regulations.